lukefleed/website/src/data/blog/memory-pt2.md

 The alternative is a deep copy: allocate new heap storage, copy all data, and update the new struct's pointer.
 This is correct but expensive.
 Copying takes time.
 More importantly, it allocates memory, which involves a system call (or at minimum, allocator bookkeeping) and pollutes the cache with data we may never touch again.

 The overhead becomes prohibitive when values pass through function boundaries repeatedly.
-A function that takes a `vector` by value, processes it, and returns a new `vector` might copy millions of bytes twice—once on entry, once on return.
-In performance-sensitive code, we wanto to avoid passing large objects by value entirely, preferring pointers or references.
+A function that takes a `vector` by value, processes it, and returns a new `vector` might copy millions of bytes twiceâ€”once on entry, once on return.
+In performance-sensitive code, we want to avoid passing large objects by value entirely, preferring pointers or references.
 But this complicates APIs and obscures ownership.
-.

 ### The Shallow Copy Escape